mgmarlow/knavehack/content/gm.md

   checks.
 - ATK: number/type of attacks in one round.
 Monsters armed with weapons typically deal d6 damage.
-- MVT: slow/normal/fast/flying.
-A normal MVT (default) allows monsters to move Nearby just like PCs.
+- MOV: slow/normal/fast/flying.
+A normal MOV (default) allows monsters to move Nearby just like PCs.
 - MRL: how likely the monster is to flee/surrender during combat.
 - NA: how many monsters are encountered together.
 X/Y where X is the